ptomulik/puppet-apachex/README.md

   - `bsd_ports_dir`

     Relevant only on BSD systems.
 Defines location of the ports tree.
-    Defaults to `/usr/ports` on FreeBSD and OpenBSD and `/usr/pkgsrc` on NetBSD and to `undef` on other systems.
+    If `bsd_ports_dir` is not provided (undef), the default locations are `/usr/ports` on FreeBSD and OpenBSD and `/usr/pkgsrc` on NetBSD.

   - `bsd_port_dbdir`

     Relevant only on BSD systems.
 Defines directory where the results of configuration OPTIONS are stored.
-Defaults to `/var/db/ports`.
+If not provided (undef), the default location is `/var/db/ports`.

   - `build_options`